-This algorithm is validated using MODIS and SEVIRI data as proxy data.
-Bias and standard deviation of ice concentration are calculated using many cases.
+This algorithm is validated using MODIS and SEVIRI data as proxy data, and using S-NPP VIIRS.
+Bias and standard deviation of ice concentration are calculated.
 Validations with other data sets show that this algorithm will meet the MRD required accuracy.
 More extensive validation will be carried out using proxy data, MODIS, SEVIRI and other proxy data sets, over ocean and the inland waters, in comparison with ice products from AMSR-E, ice chart, and satellite instruments with very high spatial resolution.